spencertweedy/spencertweedy.com/content/_wire/2024-08-24-earth-green.md

 ---
-title: Earth is pretty dang green when you look at it
+headline: Earth is pretty dang green when you look at it
 link: https://maps.app.goo.gl/1NqoDtrTSjUZZ4Zr5
 date: 2024-08-24
 ---